XChainWatcher: Monitoring and Identifying Attacks in Cross-Chain Bridges: Related Work

 \section{Related Work}

-Despite the extended research corpus on interoperability~\cite{belchior2021survey, belchior_cacm, Zamyatin_xclaim_2019}, there is little related work available on monitoring and protecting interoperability solutions.
-The concept of a cross-chain model was first introduced in Hephaestus~\cite{belchior_hephaestus_2022}, a cross-chain model generator, highlighting the importance of defining cross-chain rules to identify misbehavior.
-Hephaestus provides high-level examples of cross-chain rules but does not detail specific implementations or analyze bridge deployments.
-The SoK~\cite{augusto_sok_2024} defines the most prominent attack vectors in interoperability mechanisms, including cross-chain bridges, providing the foundation for our analysis.
-XScope~\cite{zhang_xscope_2022} introduces a set of rules to detect three types of attacks on cross-chain bridges, specifically targeting smaller chains with limited datasets.
-XScope's detection capabilities are limited to three specific vulnerabilities, and it focuses exclusively on token deposits into the target chain (not covering the withdrawal process).
-The rules defined by the authors are equivalent to our rules 1, 2, and 4.
-Unfortunately, XScope is not open-source limiting a deeper empirical comparison.
+Despite the extensive research corpus on interoperability~\cite{belchior2021survey, belchior_cacm, Zamyatin_xclaim_2019}, there is little related work available on monitoring and protecting interoperability solutions.
+The concept of a cross-chain model was introduced in Hephaestus~\cite{belchior_hephaestus_2022}, a theoretical cross-chain model generator, highlighting the importance of defining cross-chain rules to identify misbehavior.
+XScope~\cite{zhang_xscope_2022} uses three static rules to detect three types of attacks (signature-based detection) on cross-chain bridges, specifically targeting smaller chains with limited datasets.
+XScope's detection capabilities are limited to three specific anomalies, and it focuses exclusively on token deposits (not covering the withdrawal process).
+Unfortunately, XScope is not open-source, limiting a deeper empirical comparison.
 In the industry, Hyperlane~\cite{hyperlane}, Range~\cite{range}, and Layer Zero's Precrime~\cite{precrime} provide analysis tools for bridges.
-However, these are proprietary and lack technical documentation, systematic evaluation, and datasets, making it challenging to compare directly to our work.
-Finally, while post-attack analyses typically trace the flow of funds using tools like Chainalysis~\cite{chainalysis}, our tool enables the retrieval of the same (and more) data by applying cross-chain rules.
+However, these are proprietary and lack technical documentation, systematic evaluation, and datasets, making it challenging to compare directly with our work.
+Finally, while post-attack analyses typically trace the flow of funds using tools such as Chainalysis~\cite{chainalysis}, our tool enables the retrieval of the same (and more) data by applying cross-chain rules.